hn12404988/gpt-files/README.md

 ## Description

 `gpt-files` is a CLI tool for managing resources (`file`, `vector store`, `code`...etc) for OpenAI assistant with ease.
-It can be easily installed on Linux, macOS, and Windows systems.
+It can be easily installed on Linux, macOS, and Windows.

 ## Installation